Igor Volk: Space program

-Igor Volk was selected as a cosmonaut on 12 July 1977 and subsequently assigned to the Buran programme.
+Volk was selected as a cosmonaut on 12 July 1977 and subsequently assigned to the Buran programme.
 As part of his preparations for a space shuttle flight, he also accomplished test-flights with Buran's counterpart OK-GLI aircraft.

 In July 1984, Volk flew aboard Soyuz T-12, intended to give him some experience in space.
 With Volks's participation as research cosmonaut on the 7th expedition to Salyut 7, one goal of the mission was to evaluate the effects of long-duration spaceflight on a pilot's skills and ability to fly and land an aeroplane safely (in order to prove Volk's ability to control Space Shuttle Buran atmospheric segment of flight).
 At the time of the Soyuz T-12 mission, the Buran program was still a state secret.
 The appearance of Volk as a crew member caused some, including the British Interplanetary Society magazine Spaceflight, to ask why a test pilot was occupying a Soyuz seat usually reserved for researchers or foreign cosmonauts.

 After his orbital flight, Volk served as the head of pilot-cosmonaut training department for the Buran program and later (after the project's cancellation) worked for the Gromov Flight Research Institute as a Flight Tests Deputy Chief before retiring in 1996.
 He previously served as President of the National Aero Club of Russia and Vice President of the Fédération Aéronautique Internationale.
 As recognition for his contributions as a test pilot and cosmonaut he was awarded the Hero of the Soviet Union on 29 July 1984.